 So what makes for good storytelling?

-Some of the best storytelling doesn’t even include words.
+Great storytelling doesn’t even need words.
 Remember this Volkswagen commercial featuring a pint-sized Darth Vader?
 The commercial was made in 2011, and still nabbing Volkswagen tons of downloads.

 Need help communicating your story?
 I’m pretty darn good at it.
 Let’s chat.